rmylonas/MetaDB/README.md

 ## Access

-MetaDB can be accessed using a web browser under by the following URL (you might have to adapt the server adress):
+After installation MetaDB can be accessed using a web browser by following URL (you might have to adapt the server adress):
 ```
 http://localhost:8080/MetaDB
 ```